SDarkra1/TF2-Hud-Reference/0-TUTORIAL/4-Editing-Animations.md

 ```
 Where each "file" points to an animation file.

-It's worth mentioning this because some huds will add their own animations files.
+It's worth mentioning this because some huds will add their own animation files.
 One of the main reasons being, if all edited animations are in their own file, then hudanimations_tf.txt can not exist in the hud files and be loaded from the vpk, which will automatically update it whenever tf2 updates.

-If an animations appears in multiple files in the manifest, the one that appears first will be loaded.
+If an animation appears in multiple files in the manifest, the one that appears first will be loaded.
 For example, since "LevelInit" appears in both hudanimations.txt and hudanimations_tf.txt, tf2 will use the one found in hudanimations.txt because it is loaded first.

 ## hudanimations_tf.txt